ChiCubed/InformaticsNotes/chapter5.md

 #### Summary
 Finds the shortest path between two nodes on a graph.

+Can be quite easily modified to find the shortest path from a node to every other node in a graph.

 #### Complexity
 $$O(E log V)$$ where $$E$$ is the number of edges and $$V$$ is the number of vertices.